 \subsection{Comparison with CNN-based methods}

-\tabref{tab:7scenesCompGP} shows a comparison on the localization performance with existing deep learning based methods on the Microsoft 7-Scenes dataset.
+\tabref{tab:7scenesCompGPSup} shows a comparison on the localization performance with existing deep learning based methods on the Microsoft 7-Scenes dataset.
 Following the standard benchmarking metrics, we report the median pose localization error.
 It can be seen that the proposed VLocNet++ reduces the pose error by an order of magnitude.
 This improvement in the localization accuracy is most apparent in scenes with repetitive structures; such as the Stairs scene (\figref{fig:datasetImgs}(g)), and scenes containing textureless and reflective surfaces such as Fire (\figref{fig:datasetImgs}(b)) and RedKitchen (\figref{fig:datasetImgs}(f)).
-Furthermore, by utilizing the adaptive fusion layer, the network is better able to exploit the motion-specific information from previous feature maps which leads to a significant improvement of $54.1\%$ in the translational and $63.4\%$ in the rotational components of the pose over VLocNet~\citeNew{valada18icra1}.
+Furthermore, by fusing the feature maps from the previous timestep using our proposed adaptive fusion layer, the network is able to better exploit the motion-specific temporal information.
+This leads to a significant improvement of $54.1\%$ in the translational and $63.4\%$ in the rotational components of the pose over VLocNet~\citeNew{valada18icra1}.